Last updated – May 30, 2021 @ 3:14:41 PM

 - The Kings Point Amateur Radio Club believes this system will benefit the community, while at the same time offers residents a consumer product useful for other purposes.

-- KPARC holds a test network each Wednesday morning to ensure users are able to connect to a listening station and to make sure their radio works, and all DRS members are strongly encouraged to participate.
+- KPARC holds a test network each Wednesday morning to ensure users are able to connect to a listening station and to make sure their radio works, and all DRS members are strongly encouraged to participate as often as they can.
+In order to remain in the program, you must participate a minimum of 4 times per year.
+Failure to do so will result in the removal of your account from the program.
+I order for you to participation validated, your communication must be confirmed and logged by a listening station.

 - The Kings Point Amateur Radio Club and associated listening stations are providing the “best effort” service without warranty or liability.
 It is important to note, we are volunteers with families and may be dealing with real problems just like yours.
 In a real emergency, you will need to be patient, persistent, and considerate.
 Your attempts to contact a listening station may be affected by the situation on the ground.